nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Tag Associations

-Currenly, OUS depends upon CMR tag associations in order to map from a source file (e.g., an HDF granule file) to a URL that represents an OPeNDAP service whichh supports subsetting on that file.
+Currenly, OUS depends upon CMR tag associations in order to map from a source file (e.g., an HDF granule file) to a URL that represents an OPeNDAP service which supports subsetting on that file.
 In other words, this allows OUS to convert a granule's archive location to an OPeNDAP location.

-> To map a granule's archive location to an OPeNDAP location, we first need to create a using the tag key `cmr.earthdata.nasa.ous.datafile.replace`:
+> To map a granule's archive location to an OPeNDAP location, we first need to create a tag using the tag key `cmr.earthdata.nasa.ous.datafile.replace`:

 ```shell
 curl --silent \